Arthur Wellesley, 1st Duke of Wellington: Resignation and aftermath

+Later political career: 1830–1852

+In opposition: 1830–1834

-The Whigs introduced the first Reform Bill while Wellington and the Tories worked to prevent its passage.
+The Whigs introduced a Reform Bill while Wellington and the Tories worked to prevent its passage.
 The Whigs could not get the bill past its second reading in the British House of Commons, and the attempt failed.
 An election followed in direct response and the Whigs were returned with a landslide majority.
-A second Reform Act was introduced and passed in the House of Commons but was defeated in the Tory-controlled House of Lords.
+A second Reform Bill was introduced and passed in the House of Commons but was defeated in the Tory-controlled House of Lords.
 Another wave of near-insurrection swept the country.
 Wellington's residence at Apsley House was targeted by a mob of demonstrators on 27 April 1831 and again on 12 October, leaving his windows smashed.
 Iron shutters were installed in June 1832 to prevent further damage by crowds angry over rejection of the Reform Bill, which he strongly opposed.
 The Whig Government fell in 1832 and Wellington was unable to form a Tory Government partly because of a run on the Bank of England.
 This left King William IV no choice but to restore Earl Grey to the premiership.
-Eventually, the bill passed the House of Lords after the King threatened to fill that House with newly created Whig peers if it were not.
+Eventually, the bill passed the House of Lords after the king threatened to fill that House with newly created Whig peers if it were not.
 Wellington was never reconciled to the change; when Parliament first met after the first election under the widened franchise, Wellington is reported to have said "I never saw so many shocking bad hats in my life".

 Wellington opposed the Jewish Civil Disabilities Repeal Bill, and he stated in Parliament on 1 August 1833 that England "is a Christian country and a Christian legislature, and that the effect of this measure would be to remove that peculiar character."
-The Bill was defeated by 104 votes to 54.
+The bill was defeated by 104 votes to 54.

-Government
+Wellington's wife Kitty died of cancer in 1831; despite their generally unhappy relations, which had led to an effective separation, Wellington was said to have been greatly saddened by her death, his one comfort being that after "half a lifetime together, they had come to understand each other at the end".
+He had found consolation for his unhappy marriage in his warm friendship with the diarist Harriet Arbuthnot, wife of his colleague Charles Arbuthnot.
+Harriet's death in the cholera epidemic of 1834 was almost as great a blow to Wellington as it was to her husband.
+The two widowers spent their last years together at Apsley House.